Xerophayze/splitter/README.md

 - Split each selected image into a customizable number of smaller images.
 - Resize the smaller images to one of several selectable sizes: 512, 768, 1024, 2048, or 4096, or a custom size.
 - Save the smaller images in a specified output folder, or create a new folder based on the original file name.
+- Always create a subfolder for each image file using the source file name, even when a custom folder is specified.
+- If width and height are both 1, create a folder with the date and time as the folder name.
 - Option to run the script via command line with all options configurable through arguments.
 - Use `splitter.bat` on Windows to automatically check for and install Python if not installed and open the GUI interface.